fantafour-haojun/fantafour-haojun.github.io/CTF_Writeup/Spiderlabs_CTF_2020/README.md

 The event was held from Thursday, August 6 at 6:00 pm Pacific.
 End August 8 at 6:00 pm Pacific.

 My team managed to complete all the OSINT and Cortex XDR by Palo Alto Networks challenges.
+There are other challenges such as Software Defined Radio, DFIR, Crypto, Re, and Web as well.

 # Solutions
 ## Cortex XDR by Palo Alto Networks